Public Administration, Executive, M.P.A.

-The North Carolina Central University Master of Public Administration (MPA) program trains leaders in public service by enhancing their knowledge, skills and abilities through scholarship and professional development with a global lens.
+The North Carolina Central University Master of Public Administration (M.P.A.) program trains leaders in public service by enhancing their knowledge, skills and abilities through scholarship and professional development with a global lens.
 We advance diversity through truth and service to promote social equity.
-This is a professional graduate degree that enables graduates to be effective public sector and nonprofit agency leaders.
+The M.P.A. is a professional graduate degree that enables graduates to be effective public sector and nonprofit agency leaders.

 The Executive Master of Public Administration